giltal/RetroESP32-P4/README.md

 - ColecoVision
 - SNES (Titles which uses the FX accelerator are not supported for now)
 - SEGA Genesis - Mega Drive (Titles which uses the DSP accelerator are not supported for now)
-- Open Tyrian, DOOM and Quake via **Run Apps** entry in the launcher (more apps will be added in time)
+- Open Tyrian, DOOM, Quake and Duke3D via **Run Apps** entry in the launcher (more apps will be added in time)

 ## ⚡ Performance Breakdown